langjam/jam0001/MarkSideways/samples/RockPaperScissors.md

 # Rock Paper Scissors

+> As with all MarkSideways programs, this is *NOT* just a markdown file that refers to code.
+The markdown file itself *IS* the code that MarkSideways interprets.
+You can run this program by running `python ms.py samples/RockPaperScissors.md`

 This is a command line version of the classic game Rock Paper Scissors.
 You still have to play it with your hands, it's just that your hands are now on the keyboard.